List of Twin Peaks characters: Hank Jennings

-Hank is hired for a number of shady dealings by Benjamin Horne.
-In particular, he is responsible for shooting Leo Johnson, after Leo set fire to the Packard Mill on Benjamin's orders.
-The shot does not kill Leo, but sends him into a coma.
+Ben Horne hires Hank for several shady dealings.
+In particular, Hank shoots Leo Johnson, after Leo set fire to the Packard Mill on Ben's orders.
+The shot does not kill Leo, but puts him into a coma.
 Unbeknownst to him, this was witnessed by Bobby Briggs, whom Leo had been about to kill with an axe at the time.

-After crossing the Canada–US border on orders of Benjamin Horne, he is captured by Franco-Canadian criminal Jean Renault and becomes involved in his doings, especially the takeover of One Eyed Jacks and the Dead Dog Farm stake out.
+After crossing the Canada–U.S. border on Ben's orders, Hank is captured by Franco-Canadian criminal Jean Renault and becomes involved in his doings, especially the takeover of One Eyed Jacks and the Dead Dog Farm stakeout.

 Hank decides to punish Ed for the affair with Norma but runs into Ed's superhumanly strong wife Nadine, who beats him to a pulp.
 Hank spends the remainder of the series on crutches and is eventually taken back to jail for parole violations.
-In his last appearance, Hank tries to get an alibi regarding the night of Leo's shooting from his wife, Norma, while she is visiting his cell to ask for a divorce.
+In his last appearance, he tries to get an alibi for the night of Leo's shooting from Norma while she is visiting his cell to ask for a divorce.
 Hank coldly replies: "you give me my alibi, and I'll give you a divorce".
-When Norma refuses (still not trusting Hank to keep his word), he then reacts violently and calls her Big Ed's "whore", to which she replies: "I'd rather be his whore than your wife!"
+When Norma refuses (still not trusting Hank to keep his word), he reacts violently and calls her Ed's "whore", to which she replies: "I'd rather be his whore than your wife!"
 Norma then leaves Hank behind in jail.

 The Secret History of Twin Peaks reveals that three years after his arrest, Hank was stabbed to death in prison by a distant cousin of the Renault family.
-Before his death Hank gave a deathbed confession to his various crimes and wrote a quick note to his family and former friends apologizing for everything he had done.
+Before his death, he gave a deathbed confession to his various crimes and wrote a quick note to his family and former friends apologizing for everything he had done.